pyrsia/pyrsia/docs/tutorials/demo.md

 ## Install and configure Pyrsia

-> IMPORTANT: run the installation phase as root
+> IMPORTANT: run the installation phase as `root`.

 **On both instances:**